hlds-run/amxx-nova-pc/README.md

 ## Key Features

-*   **Full Compatibility**: Compiled plugins are 100% compatible with official AMX Mod X versions.
-Your existing code will work without any modifications.
+*   **Full compatibility**: The project retains the original Pawn compiler core from AMX Mod X, which guarantees 100% compatibility of compiled plugins (.amxx) and eliminates the need to make any changes to the existing source code (.sma).
 *   **Cross-Platform**: Natively build and run the compiler on both Windows and Linux.
 *   **Modern Architecture and Wrapper**: The command-line wrapper (`amxxpc`) and the project's build system have been completely rewritten in modern C++23 using CMake.
 This ensures cross-platform compatibility and ease of compilation while preserving the original, time-tested compiler core.
 *   **Code Quality**: Integrated static analyzers (Clang-Tidy, Cppcheck) and formatters (Clang-Format) to maintain code cleanliness and stability.